g-andrade/deigma/README.md

 It performs sampling within continuous one second windows\[\*\] based on specified rate limits.

-The sampling rate is steadily adjusted so that the events that seep through are representative of what's happening in the system.
+The sampling percentage is steadily adjusted so that the events that seep through are representative of what's happening in the system.

-The sampling rate is also exposed in the context of each new event, so that whichever other component that later receives the samples can perform reasonable guesses of the original population properties with limited information.
+The sampling percentage is also exposed in the context of each new event, so that whichever other component that later receives the samples can perform reasonable guesses of the original population properties with limited information.

 \[\*\] As far as the [monotonic clock](http://erlang.org/doc/apps/erts/time_correction.html#Erlang_Monotonic_Time)